aiman-al-masoud/deixiscript/docs/notes/notes.md

 # Possessive Adjectives: x is a button and **its** color is red.

-# Plurals

-'buttons are red' = 'every button is red' = 'button(X) -> red(X)'

-Problem with 'and sentences': 'x and y and z are colors' Temporary Solution: in toClause(), don't call makeImply() if current ast is and sentence.
-Plurals work.

-It would be great if (x and y and z) would just behave like a noun phrase...
-BUT this is a problem for and-sentence: 'x is a button and it is red' if noun-phrase contains 'and then noun-phrase' because left copula sentence gets parsed but within it there is the 'and it' and-phrase!

 # All kinds of Subordinate Clauses

-# Low Level JS Access: add of any number is "a=>this+a"

 # Phatic words, fillers and partial parsing ("uhm", "errm", "ah", "oh", "please"...)